 Calgary also provides excellent access to the former land of the dinosaurs, the Alberta Badlands and the Royal Tyrrel Museum, at Drumheller, which is one of the world’s best centres of palaeontology.
 Several hours east on the Trans Canada #1, will take you Alberta’s beautiful small, southern city, Medicine Hat (better known as “The Hat”) and the fabulous Cypress Hills Interprovincial Park.

-Alternately those seeking a view of western lifestyle, can drive out of Calgary into the cowboy country southwest of the city.
-Places lice Black Diamond and Longview, will give you a taste of the west.
+Alternately those seeking a view of western lifestyle, can travel from Calgary into the cowboy country southwest of the city.
+Places like Black Diamond, Longview and Turner Valley will give you a taste of the west.
 Go south of Longview, to see the National Historic Site Bar U Ranch.

 For those seeking aboriginal history and culture, in Calgary you want to go to the Glenbow Museum.
 Also west of Calgary, on the Trans-Canada #1 Highway you will pass through the land of the Stoney Nakoda Nation and to the southwest of Calgary is the Tsuu Tina Aboriginal Reserve.
 Much further south of Calgary you can visit the World Heritage Site, Head-Smashed-In Buffalo Jump, near the entrance to the southern Alberta route to British Columbia, the Crowsnest Pass.